By-Laws of the Bonneville Bicycle Club

-- Election of the Board of Directors for the forthcoming year shall be held at the Annual Membership Meeting to be held in the 4th quarter of the calendar year.
-The president shall appoint a nominating committee prior to July 1st of each year to accept nominations.
-Absentee ballots will be made available to voting club members who request one and are not able to attend the Annual Membership Meeting.
+- Election of the Board of Directors for the forthcoming year shall be held via an online ballot in the 4th quarter of the calendar year.
+The president shall appoint a nominating committee each year to accept nominations.
 The newly elected Board of Directors shall take office on December 1 following the election.
 The term of office is until November 30 of the following year.

 - Members of the Board of Directors engaging in business activities with the club are required to abstain from voting on issues related to that business relationship.

 The Board of Directors shall consist of the

 - Vice President

 - All members of the Board of Directors may vote.
 If a Board member misses 3 consecutive meetings without being excused by the president for good cause, that member’s position on the Board is deemed vacant.
 When a vacancy occurs, the president, with the approval of the Board of Directors, shall appoint a person to complete the term of office.